 - The most virulent strain is H. influenzae type b (Hib), which accounts for more than 95% of H. influenzae infections in children and half of infections in adults.

 - Hib may cause bacteraemia, meningitis, cellulitis, epiglottitis, septic arthritis, pneumonia, pleural or gallbladder empyema, endophthalmitis, urinary tract infection, abscesses, cervical adenitis, glossitis, osteomyelitis and endocarditis.

-- Non-encapsulated and non-typeable, H. influenzae strains cause mucosal infections, including exacerbations of chronic bronchitis, otitis media, conjunctivitis, sinusitis, bronchitis and pneumonia.
+- Non-encapsulated and non-typeable H. influenzae strains cause mucosal infections, including:

 - Hib bacteria are carried in the nose and throat without showing any signs of infection.
 Hib is spread through coughing, sneezing or close contact with an infected person.

-- Before Hib vaccine was introduced, about four in every 100 preschool children carried the Hib organism; after the vaccine was introduced, carriage rates fell below the level of detection.
+- Before the Hib vaccine was introduced, about four in every 100 pre-school children carried the Hib organism; after the vaccine was introduced, carriage rates fell below the level of detection.

-- The most common presentation (60% of all cases) of invasive H. influenzae type b (Hib) disease is meningitis, frequently accompanied by bacteraemia.
+- The most common presentation (60% of all cases) of invasive Hib disease is meningitis, frequently accompanied by bacteraemia.
 Hib meningitis primarily affects children younger than 2 years, with a peak frequency rate occurring in infants aged 6-9 months.

-- Fifteen per cent of cases present with epiglottitis.
+- 15% of cases present with epiglottitis.
 Epiglottitis most commonly occurs in children aged 2-7 years but can also occur in adults.

 - Bacteraemia without any other concomitant infection occurs in 10% of cases.
 The remainder is made up of cases of septic arthritis, osteomyelitis, cellulitis, pneumonia and pericarditis.